 In our previous article, we covered 18 Expert Tips for Small Business Marketing during tough times, with a focus on content.
 Marketers and small business owners are approaching marketing in a downturn in many different ways.
 Get marketing ideas for your small business to attract, engage, and convert when buyers are limiting purchases in a pandemic.

 What are the best ways to market your business online during a pandemic?

-Instead of paying to play when budgets are shrinking, it’s better to evaluate and strengthen your existing assets.
+During the pandemic and general downturn, when budgets are shrinking, it’s better to evaluate and strengthen your existing assets.

-Here are 20 ways Business owners and marketing experts are modifying and adapting their marketing strategies during a crisis.
+Here are 20 ways Business owners and marketing experts are modifying and adapting their online marketing strategies during a crisis.
 And you can too!

 - Market solutions (or content) instead of products & services

 - Take a customer-focused approach

 - Leverage that inbox access

 - Show off your team and your values